ChristopherLajoie82/financial-and-survey-analysis/README.md

 ### 4. **K-Fold Cross-Validation**
    - **Purpose**: Ensure the robustness and generalizability of the models.
    - **Approach**: K-Fold cross-validation was applied to evaluate model consistency across different subsets of the data, reducing the risk of overfitting and increasing confidence in the results.

-## **Financial Data Analysis**
-Alongside the survey, I analyzed the organization’s financial data, focusing on cash flow and membership contributions.
-This analysis provided insights into revenue generation, event profitability, and donor engagement, offering practical recommendations for improving financial management.

 ## **Key Findings and Recommendations**